GiftyStyles/GiftTech/README.md

 # 🛡️ Course: Assets, Threats, and Vulnerabilities

-This repository serves as a comprehensive technical portfolio for the "Assets, Threats, and Vulnerabilities" course.
-It documents a full security lifecycle—from identifying assets and assessing risks to implementing cryptographic controls and advanced threat modeling.
+This folder serves as a comprehensive portfolio for the "Assets, Threats, and Vulnerabilities" course.
+It documents the full security lifecycle: identifying assets, assessing risks, remediating incidents, and applying cryptographic controls.

 ---

-### 📜 Professional Certification
+### 📜 **Professional Certification**

 <div align="center">
   <img src="https://img.icons8.com/color/144/google-logo.png" width="80">